 Your insurance agent should have access to the construction rates in your area.
 They can use the rates, along with square footage of the home, to determine the replacement cost.

 As a rule of thumb, the personal property coverage will start at 50% of the dollar amount for the dwelling.
-You have the option of lowering the amount if your belongings do not have as much value or you can choose to raise the amount to cover higher priced items.
+You have the option of lowering that amount if you do not have as much value in your belongings or you can choose to raise the amount to cover higher-priced items.

 This is why it is a good idea to have an accurate home inventory record.
 The record can tell you how much it would cost to replace all of your belongings and help you provide documentation to your agent in the event of damage or loss.